 Adrian Binks, Chairman and Chief Executive Officer

-Adrian Binks is executive chairman, chief executive and major shareholder of the Argus Media group of companies.
+Adrian Binks is chairman, chief executive and major shareholder of the Argus Media group of companies.

 Adrian developed the company after buying a partnership in a small newsletter business following an earlier career in BP and a brief stint working as an oil industry analyst in the City of London.
 In 1984 he took management control, renamed the company and started the development of a global business under the Argus brand.